DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

    ```
 See the [Create a Report in Visual Studio](https://docs.devexpress.com/XtraReports/14989/get-started-with-devexpress-reporting/create-a-report-in-visual-studio#add-a-new-report) documentation topic for more information on creating and editing reports.

-For more information on using predefined static report in XAF, see the [Create Predefined Static Reports](https://docs.devexpress.com/eXpressAppFramework/113645/shape-export-print-data/reports/create-predefined-static-reports) article.
+For more information on using predefined static reports in XAF, see the following article: [Create Predefined Static Reports](https://docs.devexpress.com/eXpressAppFramework/113645/shape-export-print-data/reports/create-predefined-static-reports).

 > Watch video: [Preview Reports as PDF in .NET MAUI Apps using Backend Web API service Endpoints with EF Core](https://www.youtube.com/watch?v=bn4iF5Gc9XY)

-5. Create the `GetReport` endpoint which will redirect to build-in `DownloadByName` endpoint and will return a Report for the Post with title _Post Report_.
+5. Create a `GetReport` endpoint.
+It redirects to the built-in `DownloadByName` endpoint and returns a Report with title _Post Report_.

    _API/CustomEndPointController.cs_:
    ```cs